SKTR: Trace Recovery from Stochastically Known Logs

 \section{Introduction}

-Process mining focuses on data-driven process analysis and improvement~\cite{van2016data}.
-To support process improvements, its main tasks involve discovering models from process data and evaluating conformance of a log with respect to a known process model.
+Process logs constitute an essential element of process mining tasks.~\footnote{\url{https://www.processmining.org/event-data.html\#data}} They serve as the basis to process discovery, enable conformance checking, and their reliability determines to a great extent the success of process enhancement.
+Process log capturing has seen a great transformation in recent years, from a meticulous update in an information system using the caring hands of human clerks to semi and fully automatic activity capturing from sensors, keyboard strokes, and video clips~\cite{9234741}.
+Such capturing methods challenge the common reliance of process mining on deterministic logs~\cite{cohen2021uncertain}.
+For example, consider log discovery from video clips.
+Activity identification in video clips using deep learning is typically based on choosing an activity with the highest likelihood from a prediction layer called the softmax layer, which provides a distribution over possible activities.
+By deterministically selecting a single activity, even if its likelihood is higher than other possible activities, the log becomes a biased representation of reality.

-For the most part, process mining research and techniques consider deterministic process data.
-Recent developments in machine learning challenges the reliance on deterministic logs~\cite{cohen2021uncertain}.
-Reviewing the outcome of a classification task using deep learning helps in highlighting the need to explore non-deterministic logs and motivates the present research.
-Given a video clip, a classification task can, for example, identify the activities that take place in it (e.g., making coffee or preparing a salad).
-Such classification is typically based on choosing an activity with the highest probability from a prediction layer called the softmax layer, which provides a probability distribution over possible activities.
-By deterministically selecting a single activity, even if its probability is higher than other possible activities, the log becomes a biased representation of reality.
-Alternatively, the softmax layer can serve as an input to a stochastically known log~\cite{cohen2021uncertain}, where activities in a trace are assigned a probability value according to the softmax layer.
+A recent line of work considers uncertain event logs~\cite{pegoraro2019discovering, cohen2021uncertain, bogdanov2022conformance}, where uncertainty can be associated with timestamps, activities, {\em etc}.
+Going back to the video capturing example, using \gls{SK} logs~\cite{cohen2021uncertain}, the softmax layer can serve as input, where activities in a trace are assigned a probability value, approximated using the softmax layer.

-A recent stream of research considered uncertain event logs~\cite{pegoraro2019discovering, cohen2021uncertain, bogdanov2022conformance}, where uncertainty can be associated with timestamps, activities, etc. The \emph{true} trace in such logs is one of several possible realizations, each of which can be associated with different managerial and operational implications (e.g., regarding resource allocation and decision making).
+Modeling process logs as \gls{SK} logs leads to the challenge we tackle in this work, that of identifying a true trace out of several possible realizations, each of which can be associated with different managerial and operational implications ({\em e.g.}, resource allocation and decision making).